 This might seem counterintuitive, but it is actually an email marketing best practice that most smart marketers follow.
 More than half of marketers, per a Litmus study in 2018, regularly remove inactive people from their mailing lists.

 This best practice should be followed to keep an updated and healthy email list with active subscribers.
 Sending emails to people who simply are not interested is a waste of your time and theirs.

 Adding to the previous point, you should not only trim the list from your end, but also provide your subscribers with an easy way out.
 Yes, you heard it right!
 Give them a way out.

 It is just as simple as the concept of free will.
 They should choose to receive your emails, or else they will simply go to spam or will be unread.
 No point wasting your efforts on people who are not interested.

 Add an unsubscribe option to all of your emails and make it an easy process with just one or two steps.
 You can use this as an opportunity to collect feedback and ask them why they are leaving.
 This will help you improve your email marketing campaigns in the future.

 An average person receives several daily emails from multiple sources, but only reads a few of them.
 Simply adding a person’s name in the salutation or subject might do the trick and get your email noticed.

 7. Use a Subject Line Tester

-There are several free subject line tester tools that you can use to optimise your email subject lines.
-You might be an expert at writing catchy subject lines but it doesn’t hurt to check them using a professional tool.
+There are several free subject line tester tools that you can use to optimize your email subject lines.
+You might be an expert at writing catchy subject lines, but it doesn’t hurt to check them using a professional tool.